A condition characterized by decreased bone density, putting people at an increased risk of bone fractures.

 Often, brain fog can be the result of not getting enough sleep.
-Taking just a 20-minute nap can be enough to recharge your energy and regain some clarity to get on with the day.
+Taking a short 20-minute power nap can be enough to recharge your energy, reduce stress and regain some clarity to get on with the day.

 3. Go outside.

-Sometimes, when we’re inside for long periods of time, our brains need a dose of fresh air to perk up.
-Go for a quick walk, or even just stand outdoors for a few minutes, and take a few deep breaths of air.
+Sometimes, when we’re inside for long periods, our brains need a dose of fresh air to perk up.
+Go for a quick walk, or stand outdoors for a few minutes and take a few deep breaths of air.
 Our brains get energy from sunlight and access to fresh air so being outdoors as much as your situation allows is crucial for mental clarity.
 If you have access to nature, even better.

 4. Drink some water.

-Dehydration is one of the top reasons we end up feeling foggy and unfocused during the day.
-Most experts suggest 3.7 liters of fluids every day for men and about 2.7 liters of fluids for women to maintain optimal hydration levels.
+Dehydration is one of the top reasons we feel foggy and unfocused during the day.
+Most experts suggest 3.7 liters of fluids daily for men and about 2.7 liters of fluids for women to maintain optimal hydration levels.
 Carry a refillable water bottle or download an app that tracks how much water you drink throughout the day if you need extra accountability.

 How to Clear The Mind

-When it’s not just an occasional spell of brain fog, and you’ve been feeling consistently unfocused, lacking in mental energy, and scattered in your thinking, it might be time to employ a longer-term solution — or several.
+It might be time to employ a longer-term solution or several when it’s not just an occasional spell of brain fog.
+You’ve been feeling unfocused, lacking in mental energy, and scattered in your thinking.

-The following comprises a list of useful techniques for clearing your mind and refocusing your awareness, attention and state of mind.
-How to clear your head and approaching things with with a clear head can be essential in many cases.
+The following comprises a list of handy techniques for clearing your mind and refocusing your attention and state of mind.

 One of the main goals of meditation is cultivating that calm mental state we’re all after.

 Throughout the day, most of us are constantly distracted.
-Whether it's people coming in and out of our office to ask questions or say hi, social media notifications and text messages, emails, phone calls, or any number of other stimulations, we are often so distracted that to say we are unfocused is an understatement, giving us mental stress and resulting in feeling stressed.
+You have experienced it all: people coming in and out of our office to ask questions or say hi, social media notifications on your phone, text messages, phone calls, and emails.

 How to Clear Your Mind for Meditation

 Yoga as a regular practice is amazing at centering and refocusing the mind.
-It enhances the mind body connection by reinforcing the link between breathing, movement, and cognitive thinking, improving your quality of life.
-As a form of physical exercise, yoga can help alleviate the effects of brain fog3 as well.
-It’s essential to our bodies to get enough physical movement in every day.
+It enhances the mind-body connection by reinforcing the link between breath, movement, and cognitive thinking, improving your quality of life.
+As a form of physical exercise, yoga can help alleviate the effects of brain fog.
+Our bodies need to get enough physical movement every day.
 Sweating releases toxins.
 Heavy breathing revives a sluggish cardiovascular system.
-And movement relaxes and strengthens the muscles and bones, reinvigorating you physically and mentally.
-An excellent way to emptying the mind
+And exercise relaxes and strengthens the muscles and bones, reinvigorating you physically and mentally.

-Just a few moments of mindful breathing exercises can help clarify your mind in an instant.
-When it comes to centering and focusing your mind, breathing is a useful tool because it reinforces the mind body connection.
-This is an excellent way to practice mindfulness and emptying your mind.
+Just a few moments of mindful breathing exercises can help clear your mind instantly.
+When it comes to centering and focusing your mind, breathing is a helpful tool due to the reinforcement of the mind-body connection.

-Square breathing or box breathing is one technique that is often used to quiet the fight or flight stress response or to simply bring your senses back to a calm place when things get hectic throughout the day.
+Square or box breathing is one technique that quiets the fight or flight stress response or simply brings your senses back to calm when things get hectic throughout the day.
 Your practice doesn’t have to belong, and you can do it anywhere, anytime – at the office, on a train, while waiting in line to grab a coffee.

 How to Do Square Breathing